Thank you for joining the Huberman Lab Podcast Neural Network—a once a month newsletter with science and science-related tools for everyday life.

 3) Avoid caffeine within 8-10 hours of bedtime.
 Dr. Matt Walker (sleep expert from UC Berkeley) might even say 12-14 hours.
 I do fine with caffeine at 2 pm and I go to sleep at ~10-11 pm.
 Dr. Walker was on the Huberman Lab Podcast and we discussed this in detail.

-4) If you have sleep disturbances, insomnia, or anxiety about sleep, try the zero-cost research-supported protocols on the Reveri app (for Apple or Android phones) Do the Reveri sleep self-hypnosis 3x a week at any time of day.
+4) If you have sleep disturbances, insomnia, or anxiety about sleep, try the research-supported protocols on the Reveri app (for iPhone).
+Do the Reveri sleep self-hypnosis 3x a week at any time of day.
 It’s only 10-15 min long and will help you rewire your nervous system to be able to relax faster.